arfrie22/arf-535/proposal/final.typ

 The are 3 parts to the Simulator GUI, the UI code, the simulator code, and the assmebler code.
 The UI uses `egui` to create all of the widget and many `egui_table` based widgets for all the displays.
 The movable panes are done with `egui_pane` which handles the dragging and splitting.

 \
 The assembler is made using the `pest` library.
 The syntax is generated using a python script that reads the instructions, which are stored in a json file to allow the base code for the instructions to be autogenerated and kept up to date with the instruction manual.
-It breaks up each insturction line into a whole insturction.
-It does not first parse the pneumonic then find the arguments that would work for it.
+It breaks up each instruction line into a whole instruction.
+It does not first parse the mnemonic then find the arguments that would work for it.
 This was done to make the parsing simplier and easier to autogen.
 The downside is it can result in less than helpful assembler errors at times.

 \
 A big part of the design is focused around codegen.
-The insturction json was made to be detailed enough so that all trivial parts of the insturctions could be generated (every part execpt the execute pipeline).
+The instruction json was made to be detailed enough so that all trivial parts of the instructions could be generated (every part execpt the execute pipeline).
 This made it very easy to add new instructions, change the order of them, or their requirements in the assembly langauge.
 I switched the writeups from Google Docs to typst to allow for easy generation of the instruction page, while being easier to get a good looking format than LaTeX.

 \
 The simulator code itself is the library that both the assembler library and the gui use.
 This was done to keep the simulator as being the bare minimum, all encompsing part that runs the simulation.
 I didn't want to split out common parts that both the simulator and assembler would use as you can use the simulator without the assembler and doing so would require less dependencies.